fredbi/go-experiments/go-openapi/json-document.md

 Options:

-* a document may keep the parsing context of its nodes, to report higher-level errors
+* a document may keep the parsing context of its nodes to report higher-level errors
 * a document may support various tuning options regarding how best to store things (e.g. reduce numbers as soon as possible, compress large strings, etc)

 * ...

+### Verbatim documents

+TODO

 ### How about YAML documents?